BeSmarterWithData/ImpactIQ-Local/README.md

 > Includes `pbi-tools v1.2`: https://github.com/pbi-tools/pbi-tools _(AGPL 3.0 License)_

 > 🚨 *Using Tabular Editor 3?*
-> Tabular Editor 2 is still required.
-TE3 doesn't support command line execution.
+> Tabular Editor 2 is still included and required for this because TE3 doesn't support command line execution.

-> 🧩 *Privacy setting error in Power BI Desktop?*
+> 🧩 *Model refresh error in Power BI Desktop?*
 > If you see:
 > _**"Query XXXXXX references other queries or steps..."**_
 >
-> Change your Power BI privacy settings:
+> Update your Power BI Desktop privacy settings:
 > **File → Options and settings → Options → Privacy**
 > Then select:
 > - “Combine data according to each file's Privacy Level settings”